Card of the Day - 2026-02-11

 In 1732 he travelled to Lapland, thanks to a grant from the Royal Society of Sciences, which led to an encyclopaedic tome called "Flora Lapponica".
 Whilst he was writing that, he had a sudden thought how wonderful it would be if you could classify animals like you could plants, and this led to the publication, in 1735, of "Systeme Naturae".

-As this is the first time one of these cards has been a Card of the Day it may as well host the list of all the cards for now, at least until I can sort them out.
-And that is proving problematical, but bear with me as I will knuckle down to this over the weekend
+As this is the first time one of these cards has been a Card of the Day it may as well host the list of all the cards, for now, until I use a card from the first series.
+Though I will make sure the lists of each set are on its page as they appear

 first series